How To Group Elements In Wix

 Efficiency

 Once grouped, you can move, resize, and duplicate the whole unit in one action.
-Building a three-column card layout?
-Create one card group, duplicate it twice, and adjust the content - rather than building each card from scratch.
+Here is a concrete example of how grouping speeds up building a three-column card layout:

 Consistency